SvrT31/gazebo_basics/README.md

 ```
 Save your edit and close the terminal

-4. Now, come to this page, go to the "<>Code" section, and click on "Download ZIP"(You can git clone it too) and put this file in your catkin_ws/src
+4. Now, come to this page, go to the "<>Code" section, and click on "Download ZIP"(You can git clone it too) and put this file in your catkin_ws/src.
+Mikae sure to only take the "diff_bot" folder out of "gazebo_basics" and put it directly into src folder.

 5. Open your terminal once again and copy paste this -
 ```